ssk090/random-shape-generator/README.md

 # random-shape-generator
-- When clicked, it is generate circles with different colors and different border-radius
+- When clicked, it generate circles with random colors and different border-radius

 ## deployed URL : https://random-shape-gen.netlify.app/